 Keep that in mind.
 We walk in through this.

-Next.
-On the bottom, showed you a picture in the previous discussion,
+On the left, showed you a picture in the previous discussion,

 what we have a Flexner-Winstersteiner rosette.

 And in cross-examination, we notice in the orbit a huge retinoblastoma.

 In this then would appear, if you will take a look at the patient,

 as being, what?
 Leukocoria or cat's eye reflex.